Chronology up to 1700

 Scarron, Paul, Scarronnides, or, Virgile travestie a mock poem [London], trans.
 Charles Cotton, Book Four, per David Block, Baseball Before We Knew It, page 172.

-1666.1 John Bunyan is Very Seriously Interrupted at Tip-Cat, a "Chief Sin"
+1666.1 John Bunyan is Very Seriously Interrupted at Tip-Cat, one of his Four "Chief Sins"

 "I was in the midst of a game of cat, and having struck it one blow from the hole, just as I was about to strike the second time a voice did suddenly dart from Heaven into my soul which said, 'Wilt thou leave thy sins and go to Heaven or have thy sins and go to hell?'"

 Bunyan, John, Grace abounding to the chief of sinners [London], per David Block, Baseball Before We Knew It, page 173.
 Autobiographical account by Bunyan, the author of The Pilgrim's Progress.
 David notes on 5/29/2005 that this reference was originally reported by Harold Peterson, but that Peterson had attributed it to Pilgrim's Progress itself.

 Writing of Bunyan in 1885, Washington Gladden revealed that as a youth, "[t]he four chief sins of which he was guilty were dancing, ringing the bells of the parish church, playing at tip-cat, and reading the history of Sir Bevis of Southampton."
 Letter to the Editor, The Century Magazine, Volume 30 (May-October 1885), page 334.